 COURSE NAME D.F.
-CREDIT L1 PCT Engineering & Robotics (91160) 1.4 2.0
+CREDIT Penn College L1 PCT Engineering & Robotics (91160) 1.4 2.0 NOW DUAL ENROLLMENT

 This course is the first of three double-period courses required for the completion of the CTE Engineering and Robotics program.
-It is taught in accordance with Pennsylvania College of Technology's (PCT) EET-124, Introduction to Engineering Technology.
-Dual-enrolled students can receive three PCT credit hours upon successful completion of this class.
 This course will introduce students to a broad range of engineering technology topics such as programming, robotics, magnetism, motors and AC and DC circuit analysis.
 The fundamental skills and knowledge required in many types of careers in the electronics/electrical engineering technology fields will be discussed, including the technologies utilized in industry.
 Emphasis on the importance of ethical behavior and responsible attitude in the workplace is also a component of the course.
 A strong background in math, science, and technical writing will increase the student's success.
-Penn College NOW DUAL ENROLLMENT